 What is London Help to Buy?

-Under the government's London Help to Buy scheme, people buying a new-build home in Greater London can apply for an equity loan of up to 40% of the property's value.
+Under the government's London Help to Buy scheme, first-time buyers purchasing a new-build home in Greater London can apply for an equity loan of up to 40% of the property's value.

 With London Help to Buy, the government will lend you up to 40% of the property’s value (compared with 20% if you were buying outside London).
 You then need to put down a deposit of at least 5% and get a mortgage to cover the remaining 55% of the property price.